Adult Mental Health and Wellness

-An overview of what to expect when pursuing a Master of Social Work (MSW) in the department of Adult Mental Health and Wellness at the USC Suzanne Dworak-Peck School of Social Work.
+An overview of what to expect when pursuing a Master of Social Work (MSW) with a

-Adult Mental Health and Wellness prepares students to improve the mental health and physical well-being of individuals across the adult lifespan, from young adults to older adults.
-Students in this department are prepared to support adult clients within agencies, institutions, communities, families and other social and organizational contexts.
+Adult Mental Health and Wellness prepares students to improve the mental health and physical well-being of individuals across the adult lifespan.
+Students are prepared to support young adult and older adult clients within agencies, institutions, communities, families and other social and organizational contexts.

-Whether you are interested in treating veterans coping with Post-Traumatic Stress Disorder or providing support to homeless individuals with mental illness or victims of domestic violence, this department will train you in the most innovative, evidence-based approaches to mental and behavioral health care.
+Whether you are interested in treating veterans coping with Post-Traumatic Stress Disorder, providing support to homeless individuals with mental illness, or helping victims of domestic violence, this specialization will train you in the most innovative, evidence-based approaches to mental and behavioral health care.

-The social work field is expected to grow by more than 700,000 from 2012-2021, a 19% growth rate that is faster than the average for all occupations.
-Learn more about the various work settings and fields that students in this department are prepared for.
+The social work profession has a 19% growth rate that is faster than the average for all occupations.
+Learn more about the various work settings for which students are prepared with this specialization.